-This page points out some of the (to be honest, unexpected) shortcomings of the Casio WK-7500 (and WK-7600) Workstation Keyboard.
+Purchasing the 'right' audio equipment can often be an expensive exercise.
+It quickly gets more expensive if what you purchase does not adequately meet your needs.
+This page points out some of the (to be honest, unexpected) shortcomings of the Casio WK-7500 and WK-7600 Workstation Keyboards.

 If you are looking to purchase a Workstation Keyboard, the following table of Capabilities (and/or lack thereof) for the Casio WK-7500 (and WK-7600) may hopefully save you both time and money.

 In my situation, the failings inherent with the Casio keyboards were resolved in 2020 with the purchase of a shiny new Korg Kronos LS88.
 There is no meaningful comparison between the Casio and Korg devices, other than that they both have a handsome selection of black and white keys.

 |Record Audio (Wave File) To SD CARD||YES||This is actually a very qualified yes.